 Making a DIY footprint is simple and it can save you a couple of dollars.
 You need fabric, a grommet kit, and scissors.

 You can use polyester or polyethylene fabric, although they require edge-sealing to avoid fraying.
 You can fuse or singe the edges with weak flame or heat.

-Tyvec and polycro are also often used as they are affordable and easily cut down to desired dimensions.
-Tyvec is more durable and also cheaper while polycro is lighter.
+Tyvec and polypro are also often used as they are affordable and easily cut down to desired dimensions.
+Tyvec is more durable and also cheaper, while polypro is lighter.

 With a hammer and grommet kit, it is very easy to attach grommets.

 Many campers prefer the DIY option as it allows them to choose every aspect of the tarp – size, material, features, and price.

 What is the Perfect Size of a Footprint? – FAQs

 A footprint should be a perfect match or slightly shorter than your tent base.
 Most experts will recommend a few inches shorter dimensions.

 The golden rule is it should never be larger than the tent floor.
 It’s the only way to prevent water from pooling between the footprints and the tent bottom.